karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

 When running Jenkins as a Docker container, it is recommended to use a Docker named volume (`-v jenkins_home:/var/jenkins_home`) to store the Jenkins data.
 This approach has several benefits:

-1. **Data Persistence**: By mounting a named volume to the `/var/jenkins_home` directory inside the container, the Jenkins data persists even if the container is stopped, removed, or recreated.
+1. **Data Persistence:** By mounting a named volume to the `/var/jenkins_home` directory inside the container, the Jenkins data persists even if the container is stopped, removed, or recreated.
 The data is stored on the host machine's filesystem, separate from the container's lifecycle.

-2. **Easy Backup and Restore**: With a named volume, you can easily backup and restore the Jenkins data.
+2. **Easy Backup and Restore:** With a named volume, you can easily backup and restore the Jenkins data.
 You can use Docker commands to create a backup of the volume or copy the data to another location.
 This allows for quick recovery in case of any issues or when migrating to a different host.

-3. **Separation of Concerns**: By using a named volume, you keep the Jenkins data separate from the container itself.
+3. **Separation of Concerns:** By using a named volume, you keep the Jenkins data separate from the container itself.
 This allows you to upgrade or replace the Jenkins container image without affecting the stored data.
 You can stop the container, pull a new Jenkins image version, and start a new container while still preserving the existing data.

 #### Installing Jenkins Directly on the Host Machine

 When installing Jenkins using the provided script (`install_jenkins.sh`), the Jenkins data is typically stored directly on the host machine's filesystem, usually under the `/var/lib/jenkins` directory.
 In this case:

-1. **Data Persistence**: The Jenkins data is still persisted on the host machine's filesystem, but it is not managed by Docker.
+1. **Data Persistence:** The Jenkins data is still persisted on the host machine's filesystem, but it is not managed by Docker.
 As long as the host machine's filesystem remains intact, the Jenkins data will persist.

-2. **Manual Backup and Restore**: Without using Docker volumes, you need to manually manage the backup and restore process of the Jenkins data.
+2. **Manual Backup and Restore:** Without using Docker volumes, you need to manually manage the backup and restore process of the Jenkins data.
 You can use traditional file backup tools or create scripts to backup and restore the `/var/lib/jenkins` directory.

-3. **Upgrade and Maintenance**: When installing Jenkins directly on the host machine, upgrading Jenkins or performing maintenance tasks requires more manual steps.
+3. **Upgrade and Maintenance:** When installing Jenkins directly on the host machine, upgrading Jenkins or performing maintenance tasks requires more manual steps.
 You need to stop the Jenkins service, update the package, and start the service again.
 This process is not as streamlined as updating a Docker container image.

 The choice between running Jenkins as a container with a named volume or installing it directly on the host machine depends on your specific requirements, infrastructure setup, and personal preferences.
 Using Docker provides a more portable and easily manageable solution, while installing Jenkins directly offers more control over the host machine's filesystem and integration with existing systems.